-As lifelong learners, we are driven by a desire to share information—freely and continuously.
-Continuum brings D/P/S employees together to talk about design, ask questions, and share the things that inspire them.
-Here you will find our approach to sharing and learning.
+D/P/S employees are lifelong learners driven by a desire to share information.
+Friday Focus, an informal, bi-weekly group discussion with morning coffee and treats, brings staff together to talk about design, ask questions, and share the things that inspire them.
+Enjoy this Friday Focus sneak peek on Edible Landscaping.

 Adrienne Lewis, an associate and architect at Dekker/Perich/Sabatini since 2002, has made the move from Albuquerque to our Phoenix office.
 Experienced in a variety of public sector projects, Adrienne will continue to serve as a project manager and as a technical and quality assurance expert in the firm.

 Creating a world-class community recreation facility requires more than an ambitious building and new equipment.
 It starts with a shared vision, strong partnerships, and a commitment to residents.

 The University of New Mexico has opened its third and final phase of the Domenici Center for Health Sciences Education, the culmination of over 17 years of strategic planning.